giant-consortium/cookbook/ind_geno_qc_steps.md

 For variants, allele counts (for founders only) and genotype counts are also generated as intermediates, but not included in the report.

+The pre-QC input is divided by chromosome.
+For each autosome, the corresponding PLINK file is created, and the Pre-QC statistics are calculated.

-QCStats and HTML Reports are stored in ./output/<study_name>/InitialQC/QCStats.
+QCStats and HTML Reports are stored in ./output/<study_name>/PreQCStats/QCStats.

-## TO-DO##: Move HTML Reports to a separate directory?

 #### Step 3: Perform Basic QC

-    _Reference: Step3_PerformBasicQC.sh_
+    _Reference: Step3_BasicQC.sh_

 Basic QC Steps are performed.

+Samples with a heterozygosity outside the [median +/- num_iqr_shifts * IQR]range are filtered out.
+Using ./utils/filter_heterozygosity.py is used to generate the list of outliers.

+1. Drop samples with a heterozygosity outside the [median +/- num_iqr_shifts * IQR] range [DEFAULT num_iqr_shifts is 3]
-1. Drop samples with a low call rate [DEFAULT: 0.1]
+2. Drop samples with a low call rate [DEFAULT: 0.1]
-2. Drop variants with a low call rate [DEFAULT: 0.1]
+3. Drop variants with a low call rate [DEFAULT: 0.1]
-3. Drop variants with a low minor allele frequency [DEFAULT: 0.01]
+4. Drop variants with a low minor allele frequency [DEFAULT: 0.01]
-4. Drop variants with a low hardy-weinberg equilibrium p-value [DEFAULT: 1e-50]
+5. Drop variants with a low hardy-weinberg equilibrium p-value [DEFAULT: 1e-50]

-## TO-DO##: Check values -- do we want to update HWE?

 The output QC'ed files are saved in the .bed/.bim/.fam format in the ./output/<study_name>/InitialQC/PostQC.

+An HTML report showing the sample and variant QC distributions as generated in Step 2, is created by ./utils/report_qc_stats.Rmd.

+The first and most critical section of the report is the summary.
+It outlines the number of samples and variants that were present before QC, lists the QC steps applied, as well as the number of samples and variants that were dropped as a result.
+The final number of samples and variants are reported, along with the proportion of samples and variants lost to the entire QC process.

+The post-QC output is also split per chromosome.
+A similar report is generated per-autosome by the file ./utils/report_per_chrom_qc_stats.Rmd

 #### Step 4: Perform Kinship Analysis using KING

     _Reference: Step4_KinshipTest.sh_

 1. Use PLINK2 to run KING.
-2. This generates 2 output files: kin0, which has the required output columns such as pairwise kinship coefficient and IBS0
+2. This an output file with extension '.kin0', which has the required output columns such as pairwise kinship coefficient and IBS0
+3. The PLINK2 command also generates .bed/.bim/.fam files after removing the samples that have a kinship coefficient above a specified threshold. **This is used as the input for the next step in the analysis**
-3. R Script 1-3_relatedness.Rmd in utils is used to calculates number of MZ twins, 1/2/3 degree relatives and plot kinship coefficients for samples
+4. R Script report_kinship.Rmd in utils is used to generate a report, containing number of MZ twins, 1/2/3 degree relatives and to plot kinship coefficients for samples

 The cut-off for relatedness can be set.
-The default value for this is 0.1.
+The default value for this is 0.354, so that only MZ Twins / Duplicate samples are excluded.

-The output from the Kinship Analysis is at ./output/<study_name>/Kinship
+The output from the Kinship Analysis is at ./output/<study_name>/Kinship.

-## TO-DO##: Drop related samples after Kinship test??

 #### Step 5: SNP Intersection and LD Pruning

-    _Reference: Step5_SNPIntersect.sh_
+    _Reference: Step5_LDPruning.sh_

 This step focuses on extracting the common SNPs between the two datasets, aligning alleles, and dropping duplicates.
 Once these pre-processing steps are done, LD Pruning can be performed on the reference dataset.
 Both datasets are then restricted to the LD Pruned SNPs.
 This data is used for downstream analysis.